viamrobotics/docs/docs/data/export.md

 # SME: Alexa Greenberg
 ---

-Download machine data to or upload data from your computer with the Viam CLI or data client API.
+Download machine data to your computer with the Viam CLI or data client API.
-Also, upload images to the cloud directly through the Viam mobile app.

 ## Export data with the Viam CLI